GoogleCloudPlatform/marketplace-k8s-app-tools/testrunner/README.md

   # Copy the file and rename it
   cp bazel-bin/runner/testrunner tmp/testrunner

+  # Copy all Docker specific files
+  cp docker/* tmp

   # Build container
-  docker build --tag=testrunner --file=runner/Dockerfile tmp
+  docker build --tag=testrunner tmp

   # Run the installed container, mounting the test definition
   # files as a volume.